When the theme for this year, “limitlessness,” came to me, I was excited but unsure where to start.

 And for me, this starts with rebranding my business.

-That is, reforming my brand in the most attractive form so that my message is clear, connection-focused, and inviting to my best-fit clients.
+That is, reforming my brand in a more attractive form so that my message is clear, connection-focused, and inviting to my best-fit clients.

 Why a business rebrand?

-(And this isn’t to shade the SaaS industry; it changed my life—especially financially.
+(And this isn’t to shade the industry; it changed my life in numerous ways—especially financially.
 I had simply reached that point where I knew it was no longer for me.)

 After 3 years of being an SEO content writer working for brands like Moz, WordPress.com, Bluehost, Sprout Social, StrongDM, and HubSpot, I decided to pursue my long-term interest full-time.

-I leaped out of SaaS and jumped into this business straight away with all my unresolved baggage—an overwhelmed soul, some faulty beliefs, and a rusty creativity box.
+I leaped out and jumped into this business straight away with all my unresolved baggage—an overwhelmed soul, some faulty beliefs, and a rusty creativity box.

 Navigating my pivot alone—without first renewing my spirit, without any friends who understood me, and without a pipeline of leads waiting at the other end—made the journey quite challenging, to say the least.

-The past year was a mix of joy, tears, frustration, prayers, wondering what the heck I was thinking when I gave up SaaS to follow my passion. more tears, and rejuvenation from a creative rut.
+The past year was a mix of joy, tears, frustration, confusion, freedom (although sometimes it didn’t feel like it), and rejuvenation from a creative rut.

 I spent most of the year, the whole of December, and this past January thinking about the direction I wanted to take my business.